-Ask any hot tub owner and they will most likely tell you the one thing that can turn a good day into a bad one is when they find a leak in their spa.
+Ask any hot tub owner and they will most likely tell you the one thing that can turn a good day into a bad one is when they find a leak in their spa (or when your hot tub is full of foam).
 Because these leaks are extremely hard to find, you may find yourself spending the entire afternoon locating it, all the more reason to shriek, “Why?!”
 Today, we’re going to make sure you know the main causes of a hot tub leak and what you can do to avoid it as much as possible.

 How to Detect a Hot Tub Leak

 One common way to pinpoint where your leak is coming from, is to use dye or food coloring to color the water.
 Wherever you see dark water appearing first should indicate the leak location.

 Another option is to let the water drop (without the spa running) and then pay close attention to where the water level drops and maintains its level.
 This will help you identify what level the leak is on and investigate from there.

 These methods might work well for significant leaks.
 It may not be so simple for those that are less substantial.
 If this is the case, you’ll need to determine the location and culprit.

 There are many common reasons and locations for a hot tub leak.
 If you weren’t yet able to identify the issue, it’s likely it lies in one of the following: